 “I have grown to love secrecy.
 It seems to be the one thing that can make modern life mysterious or marvelous to us.
 The commonest thing is delightful if only one hides it”The Picture of Dorian Gray -Oscar Wilde

-Reading TPODG and American Psycho at the same time was an interesting experience for me.
+Reading The Picture Of Dorian Gray and American Psycho at the same time was an interesting experience for me.
 I rarely read multiple books at once (even if my GR profile says otherwise) because the story tends to overlap for me.
-The former one is my bookclub’s Book of the Month whereas I discovered American Psycho when I stumbled upon a quote on a friend’s profile on Facebook that got me intrigued.
+The former one is my bookclub’s book of the month, whereas I discovered American Psycho when I stumbled upon a quote on a friend’s profile on Facebook that got me intrigued.

 American Psycho -Bret Easton Ellis

 There are no more barriers to cross.
 All I have in common with the uncontrollable and the insane, the vicious and the evil, all the mayhem I have caused and my utter indifference toward it I have now surpassed.
 My pain is constant and sharp and I do not hope for a better world for anyone, in fact I want my pain to be inflicted on others.
 I want no one to escape, but even after admitting this there is no catharsis, my punishment continues to elude me and I gain no deeper knowledge of myself; no new knowledge can be extracted from my telling.
 This confession has meant nothing.

 In this case, both Patrick Bateman and Dorian Gray had a narcissistic personality (uhh, Bateman was also a psychopath, to put it plainly and requires a separate post just to discuss his character).
 It’s why I’m giving a heads up that this review might be slightly bit biased, but don’t’ worry, I did take notes while reading TPODG, so we’re mostly all good.